 Dominican Welcomes New, Continuing Applied Computer Science Students

-Following last week’s announcement that Dominican University of California will assume direct delivery of the Applied Computer Science program offered through a partnership with Make School, the University confirmed this week that it will invite both continuing and newly admitted Make School students to complete their studies at Dominican.
+Following the announcement that Dominican University of California will assume direct delivery of the Applied Computer Science program offered through a partnership with Make School, the University confirmed this week that it will invite both continuing and newly admitted Make School students to complete their studies at Dominican.

 In 2018, Dominican and Make School, the San Francisco-based software and coding school, received approval from the WASC Senior College and University Commission (WSCUC) to enter a unique “incubation” partnership as Make School worked toward becoming independently accredited – a process expected to take from three to five years.